kubernetes/community/contributors/guide/README.md

 ## Code Review

-TODO:
+_Improvements needed_
-Include some of the explanations from here: [https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md#code-review-process](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md#code-review-process)
+* Clarify and streamline some of the explanations from [here:] (https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md#code-review-process)

-TODO:
-Explain OWNERS files and process (also found in above link)
+* Explain OWNERS files and process (also found in above link)

 ## Testing

-TODO:
+_Improvements needed_
-- link to testing process
+* link to testing process

-- walkthrough of where to find what in the tests
+* walkthrough of where to find what in the tests (how to use, how to debug)

 ## Security

-TODO: elaborate
+_Improvements needed_
+* Please help write this section.

 ## Documentation

-TODO: elaborate
+_Improvements needed_
+* Please help write this section.

 # Community

-To find out more about our community structure, different levels of membership and code contributors, please explore here:  [https://github.com/kubernetes/community/blob/master/community-membership.md](https://github.com/kubernetes/community/blob/master/community-membership.md)
+If you haven't noticed by now, we have a large, lively, and friendly open-source community.
+We depend on new people becoming members and regular code contributors, so we would like you to come join us.
+To find out more about our community structure, different levels of membership and code contributors, please [explore here](https://github.com/kubernetes/community/blob/master/community-membership.md).
-We depend on new people becoming members and regular code contributors, so please come join us.

 ## Events